hashgraph/hedera-improvement-proposal/HIP/hip-0000-mirror-contract-logs-rest-api.md

 ## How to Teach This

 - Hedera Mirror Node design document
-- Description and code examples of queries added to Heedera REST API documentation section
+- Description and code examples of queries added to Hedera REST API documentation section
 - The OpenAPI spec at `api/v1/docs` should be updated to reflect the new endpoints and allow users to test out the calls.
 - Reviewed in Engineeing Insights